charlesbrunson/fastfall_SDL/0ld/fastfall/test/google_test/docs/gmock_cook_book.md

   Expected: in closed range (4, 6)
 ```

-For the purpose of typing, you can view
+For the purpose of typing, you can camera

 ```cpp
 MATCHER_Pk(Foo, p1, ..., pk, description_string) { ... }